Rishabbh-Sahu/Rishabbh-Sahu/README.md

 <br />
 I'm currently:

-- 🔭 Working on Deep learning projects (Autoencoders, transfer learnings, pre-trained models, incremental models, layer pruning etc.)
+- 🔭 Working on Deep learning projects (Transfer learnings, pre-trained models, incremental models, layer pruning, quantization and distillation)

-- 🌱 Learning optimization, time series anlalysis using deep learning, language models to solve NLP downstream tasks like summarization, Q&A, NLU/NLG intent classification, NER, email classification, sentence/document similarity, information retrieval using tfidf etc.
+- 🌱 Learning Autoencoders, optimization, time series anlalysis using deep learning, language models to solve NLP downstream tasks like summarization, Q&A, NLU/NLG intent classification, NER, email classification, sentence/document similarity, information retrieval using tfidf etc.

+- 👀 Interested in doing research work/consulting assignments by sharing, learning and exploring to/from open source communities.
+Motivated to create numerous projects in the field of AI.

-- 👯 looking to collaborate on ML/DL projects and Kaggle competitions
+- 👯 Looking to collaborate on ML/DL projects and Kaggle competitions

 <br />
 About my work: